Is it normal to be able to go on vacation once a year?

 0 CZK monthly

-0 in Prague
+0 CZK in Prague

 Clothing and footwear